ebouvier/UserCode/README.md

 ### Run the analysis

-Modify `MyAnaEl.cpp` or `MyAnaMu.cpp` and copy it into `MyAna.cc`

-Run the analysis with:
+Run, for instance, the analysis with:

     ./run_ALL_MyAna.py --filelist filelists_date --version 1 --channel muonic --descr test

-It will run the analysis for all the files in the filelists repository and create rootfiles in:
+It will copy `MyAnaMu.cpp` as `MyAna.cc`, run the analysis for all the files in the filelists repository, and create rootfiles in:

     Date/vX/MyAnaMu/

+A log file names `date_version_channel_description.log` is stored in the `LogMyAna` repository.

 ### Get the stacked distributions